Coral bleaching: Impacts

 Coral bleaching events and the subsequent loss of coral coverage often result in the decline of fish diversity.
 The loss of diversity and abundance in herbivorous fish particularly affect coral reef ecosystems.
 As mass bleaching events occur more frequently, fish populations will continue to homogenize.
 Smaller and more specialized fish species that fill particular ecological niches that are crucial for coral health are replaced by more generalized species.
-The loss of specialization likely to contributes to loss of resilience in coral reef ecosystems after bleaching events.
+The loss of specialization likely contributes to the loss of resilience in coral reef ecosystems after bleaching events.

 Economic and political impact

 According to Brian Skoloff of The Christian Science Monitor, "If the reefs vanished, experts say, hunger, poverty and political instability could ensue."
 Since countless sea life depend on the reefs for shelter and protection from predators, the extinction of the reefs would ultimately create a domino effect that would trickle down to the many human societies that depend on those fish for food and livelihood.
-There has been a 44% decline over the last 20 years in the Florida Keys, and up to 80% in the Caribbean alone.
+There has been a 44% decline in coral reefs over the last 20 years in the Florida Keys and up to 80% in the Caribbean alone.

 Coral reefs provide various ecosystem services, one of which is being a natural fishery, as many frequently consumed commercial fish spawn or live out their juvenile lives in coral reefs around the tropics.
 Thus, reefs are a popular fishing site and are an important source of income for fishers, especially small, local fisheries.
 As coral reef habitat decreases due to bleaching, reef associated fish populations also decrease, which affects fishing opportunities.
 A model from one study by Speers et al. calculated direct losses to fisheries from decreased coral cover to be around $49–69 billion, if human societies continue to emit high levels of greenhouse gases.
 But, these losses could be reduced for a consumer surplus benefit of about $14–20 billion, if societies chose to emit a lower level of greenhouse gases instead.
 These economic losses also have important political implications, as they fall disproportionately on developing countries where the reefs are located, namely in Southeast Asia and around the Indian Ocean.
 It would cost more for countries in these areas to respond to coral reef loss as they would need to turn to different sources of income and food, in addition to losing other ecosystem services such as ecotourism.
 A study completed by Chen et al. suggested that the commercial value of reefs decreases by almost 4% every time coral cover decreases by 1% because of losses in ecotourism and other potential outdoor recreational activities.

 Coral reefs also act as a protective barrier for coastlines by reducing wave impact, which lowers the damage from storms, erosions, and flooding.
 Countries that lose this natural protection will lose more money because of the increased susceptibility of storms.
-This indirect cost, combined with the lost revenue in tourism, will result in enormous economic effects.
+This indirect cost, combined with the lost revenue from tourism, will result in enormous economic effects.